-First of all as always I want to mention that my guide reviews are 100% honest.
-After all this is hard earned money that I save for years to go on a guided hunt.
+I want to mention that my guide reviews are 100% honest.
+After all this is our hard earned money that many of us must save for years in order to participate in a guided hunt.
 In doing so we place a huge amount of trust in our guide.
 We pay for their services.
 We are the clients.
 Obviously the majority of us are not outdoor tv show hosts that has the privilege of making a living out of professional hunting and has access to free hunts in exchange for an endorsement on tv.
 I have high expectations when I pay a guide for their services, just as I provide excellent services to my clients while bowfish guiding or tuning bows.

 April 2017 - South Africa Hunt with Hennie Viljoen